chowgi/MongoDB-Semantic-Search-Demo/README.md

 ## Features

-- FastHTML for server-side rendering
+- FastHTML for server-side rendering and hypermedia-driven interfaces
-- MongoDB integration
+- MongoDB integration with automatic connection handling
-- MonsterUI components and themes
+- MonsterUI components and theming for beautiful UI
-- Static file serving
+- Static file serving from public directory
-- Environment variable support
+- Environment variable support through Replit Secrets
-- Debug mode enabled
+- Debug mode enabled for development
+- Automatic error handling for database connections

 ## Getting Started

-1. Set up your MongoDB connection string in the Secrets tab (Environment Variables):
+1. Set up your MongoDB connection string in the Replit Secrets tab:
    - Add `MONGO_URI` with your MongoDB connection string

-2. The application will run on port 5001 and has a basic route at `/` that displays "Hello, World"
+2. Run the application using the Run button - it will be available on port 5001

 ## Project Structure

 ```
-├── static/              # Static files directory
+├── public/              # Public assets directory
 ├── main.py             # Main application file
 └── pyproject.toml      # Project dependencies
 ```